sebilune/cells-sim/README.md

 <img src="./docs/assets/img/logo.png" alt="Cells Sim Logo" width="120" align="right" />

-A web based cellular automata simulation playground powered by my own variation of [Jeffrey Ventrella's "Clusters"](http://www.ventrella.com/Clusters) algorithm.
+A web based cellular automata simulation playground powered by my variation of [Jeffrey Ventrella's "Clusters"](http://www.ventrella.com/Clusters) algorithm.
 It simulates the movement and interaction of hundreds of thousands of particles using rules of attraction and repulsion, creating complex and organic patterns.

 ### Features